Vedanshu123/2-CENTS/README.md

 # 2-CENTS
-This repo contains the task assessments of 2-cents
+This repo contains the task assessments of 2-cents of Vyas Vedanshu.

 Task 1: Strategy Development and Backtesting for APPLE DATASET